nos3curity/Null-Hound/README.md

 ## Overview

-Hound is a Language-agnostic AI auditor that autonomously builds and refines adaptive knowledge graphs for deep, iterative code reasoning.
+Null-Hound is a Language-agnostic AI auditor that autonomously builds and refines adaptive knowledge graphs for deep, iterative code reasoning.

+**Note:** This is a custom fork of the original [Hound project](https://github.com/muellerberndt/hound) with additional features and enhancements.

+### Null-Hound Enhancements

+- **Preset System:** Language/framework-specific configurations (Solidity, Rust, default) that optimize file filtering and analysis
+- **Integrated Filter Command:** Gemini-powered intelligent file selection built into the main CLI
+- **Project-Based Filtering:** Filters are saved with projects and respect preset configurations

 ### Key Features